Einstein Hermitian Metrics of Positive Sectional Curvature: Proof of the Main Theorem

-Here, $x$ and $y$ are Hamiltonians.
-In particular, the fix point set of the vector field of the Hamiltonian $x$ contains the two vertical edges of the pentagon, which indeed correspond to two disjoint holomorphic $\CP_1$'s lying in $\CP_2\sharp 2\overline{\CP}_2$.
-Again, by Lemma \ref{lemma}, they are totally geodesic.
-Therefore, by Frankel's theorem, it follows that $g_{\mathrm{CLW}}$ is not of positive sectional curvature.
-This completes the proof of Theorem \ref{maintheorem}.

-{\bf Acknowledgement. } I would like to thank my advisor Claude LeBrun for suggesting the problem and for his help, guidance and encouragement.
+\textbf{Acknowledgements.} I would like to thank my advisor Claude LeBrun for suggesting the problem and for his help, guidance and encouragement.
+Thanks for the referee for many useful comments and suggestions.
 Also many thanks to Selin Ta\c skent, Yongsheng Zhang and Mustafa Kalafat for useful discussions and comments.